30 Best Apps that Pay You to Play Games ($$$)

 9. InboxDollars

 InBoxDollars is a cash-based online rewards club.
-It's been an established and well-known company that pays for easy online activities, like taking online market research surveys, reading advertising emails, watching videos, searching the web, completing offers, playing games, printing coupons, and more.
+It’s one of the best survey sites, and it's been an established and well-known company that pays for easy online activities, like taking online market research surveys, watching videos, reading advertising emails, searching the web, completing offers, playing games, printing coupons, and more.

 They offer a generous sign-up bonus of $5 with the payout amount of $30 via check, via card, or gift card.